zhouhuashan/onnxruntime/docs/IR.md

 The inputs and outputs of a function are defined as lists of named, typed, formal parameters.
 The parameter names must be unique among the names within the function.

+__OPEN QUESTION: What are function attributes used for?
+Do they allow passing values to functions?
+If so, how are they referenced within the function body?__

 #### Nodes

-Computation nodes are comprised of a name, a list of named inputs, a list of named outputs, a list of attributes, a list of control inputs, and a list of attributes.
+Computation nodes are comprised of a name, a list of named inputs, a list of named outputs, a list of attributes, and a list of control inputs.

 Edges in the computation graph are established by outputs of one node being referenced by name in the inputs of a subsequent node.
-Node, input, and output names must be unique within the graph.
-For a function definition, the names must be unique within the function definition's graph.
+Node, input, and output names MUST be unique within the graph.
+For a function definition, the names MUST be unique within the function definition's graph.
+Input nodes may also refer to declared graph inputs and graph initializers.
+Graph outputs refer to a subset of node outputs.

+The list of input names may be longer than the list of parameters accepted by an operator that accepts more than one input value for a given parameter.
+To associate the input list with operator parameters, a separate list is used to define how many inputs are to be associated with each parameter.
+The inputs are matched with parameters left-to-right.

+For example, an operator taking two arguments may be passed five values.
+In this example, an arg_count list '[2,3]' would mean that the first two inputs are associated with the first operator parameter, and the last three inputs with the second parameter.

-The control inputs are used to establish edges in the computation graph that are based on other concerns than data dependencies.
+Control inputs are used to establish edges in the computation graph that are based on other concerns than data dependencies.
+Inference runtime implementations MAY choose to ignore control edges when scheduling computations.

 The list of nodes defining the top-level computation graph MUST be ordered topologically; that is, if node K follows node N in the graph, none of the data inputs of N may refer to outputs of K; further, no control input of N may refer to K.

-__TODO: Address how the overall input/output signature of the graph is established.
-Function definitions have input/output formal argument definitions, but that is not so for graphs.
-Is it from the first and last nodes in the graph?
-If so, does that mean that one node (the first) will dominate all others in the graph, and that one node (the last) will post-dominate all other nodes?__

-__TODO: Describe how model parameters are referenced in nodes.__
+Node attributes are used to pass literal (static) values, such as biases and other constants, to operators and functions.

+#### Importing Libraries

+Both graphs and libraries contain a list of imported libraries, which is the main mechanism for composing computation models out of more than one file.
+Libraries support sharing of common function definitions, as well as defining specific sets of operators that are supported by a runtime target.
+The root document loaded to perform a computation is always a graph, never a library.

+Each library reference is in the form of a URI or relative path that represents the location of a document containing a serialized representation of the library.
+Tools MUST fetch all referenced documents, but MAY apply standard HTTP caching rules to avoid unnecessary fetches.
+Tools MAY bundle such library documents together with the root document (a graph), either by merging the library contents into the root document, or bundling them together through other mechanisms, thus freeing a runtime implementation from fetching library documents while loading a model for inference or training.

 ### Operators

+Operators are explcitly declared within graphs and libraries with full type information on all operands -- arguments and attributes alike.

 See [Operators.md](Operators.md) for details